-Are you looking for a new home in Colorado and are not sure whether you want to purchase a one-level or multi-level home?
-If energy efficiency is one of the top priorities for you in your search E3 Power hopes to give you a bit more insight on what is the best choice for you and your family.
+Are you looking for energy-efficient homes in Colorado and are not sure whether you want to purchase a one-level or multilevel home?
+If energy efficiency is one of the top priorities for you in your search E3 Power can give you some examples of what could be a possible choice for you and your family.

 The One Level Home Advantage